After much thought, soul-searching, and input from loyal readers, I’ve decided it’s time to do more than just think about leaving social media.

-If you have questions or comments about specific posts, I encourage you to share them in the comment section for that post.
+If you have questions or comments about specific posts, share them in the comment section for that post.
 I get notifications about new comments and respond to those too, usually within 24 hours or less.

 And of course there’s the newsletter.

 My leaving social media doesn’t mean I’m no longer interested in connecting with you.
 There are alternatives to social media.
 At present, the most intriguing from my point of view is a member forum.
-There are ways to host a forum on this blog and for many of us, that may be the best current option.
+There are ways to host a forum on this blog.
+For many of us, that may be the best current option.

 Thank you again for your participation on social media if you have followed me on any of the venues mentioned above.
 I do appreciate you and your very kind support.

 Please share your thoughts and comments below or contact me by email.